avabellaw/shark-quiz/readme.md

     https://stackoverflow.com/questions/35037482/favicon-with-github-pages
 * I found that when the timer was reset, it would fill back up in whatever colour it was when the timer stopped before changing back to blue.
     * This was quite noticeable when it was red, from answering late or running out of time.
 To solve this, the timer bar colour is reset before resetting the timer, within quiz.nextQuestion().
-* I tested that the progress indicator and the answer boxes update correctly after the time runs out.
-I also tested that the enter button works in place of clicking the next question button and that it still prevents you from moving on before answering.
+* I tested that the enter button works in place of clicking the next question button and that it still prevents you from moving on before answering.
+I then let the timer run out to test that the progress indicator and the answer boxes updated correctly.

     ![Time ran out](docs/manual-testing/timer-run-out.webp)